 Life science companies operate under some of the most stringent compliance requirements.
 The US market’s pharmacovigilance reporting requirements is an obvious example.

 Most pharmaceuticals, biotech, and other life science companies in the country strictly limit the way their field force representatives gather information after visiting with healthcare professionals (HCPs).
-They require field force reps to use pre-approved drown menus to record CRM notes.
+They require field force reps to use pre-approved drop-down menus to record CRM notes.
 Doing this offers peace of mind in terms of compliance, but unfortunately, it holds businesses back in terms of discovering and logging important business insights.
 With drop down menus, two things happen that hamstring business operations:

 - Rich market insights from HCPs are never funneled back to R&D or marketing teams, which severely limits field force operations’ ROI.

 - Regulatory risks go underground.
 Field reps will inevitably still take notes somewhere, because they need to recollect meetings to do their jobs.
 They may jot things down on paper, on personal tablets or other devices.
 Now compliance has no visibility into any issues related to Adverse Events (AEs) or off-label promotion.
 But these notes are still ultimately discoverable from a legal standpoint.